-Center for Family Resources, which is based in Marietta and can be reached at (770) 428-2601, serves homeless, working poor and low to moderate income families to encourage their self-sufficiency.
-Services offered include financial assistance for rent, utility bills, and a food pantry.
+Center for Family Resources, which is based in Marietta and can be reached at (770) 428-2601, serves homeless, working poor and low to moderate income families.
+The main social service is to encourage their self-sufficiency.
+Programs offered include financial assistance for rent, utility bills, grant money, car payment help and a food pantry.

 MUST Marietta - Ministries United for Service and Training is a non-profit agency that offers free food, new or gently used clothing, assistance with paying rent and utility bills, as well as education and employment services.
 Other resources are offered too.

 Staff from MUST can help low income families apply for food stamps, or coordinate child care vouchers for single parents that are working.
 Clothing and holiday meals are passed out, and the Marietta non-profit also is a source of information on government grants.
 Phone (770) 427-9862, or more on emergency assistance from MUST Ministries.

 Cobb Family Resources Inc. This Marietta based group (phone (770) 428-2601) may be able to offer help with paying rent, mortgage, utilities, or other housing expenses.
 Qualified people can get up to $700 in rent or mortgage assistance, and up to $500 in utilities and cooling bills assistance is available to families once-in-a-lifetime.